Vexizzz/dms1_blogg/posts/w12s1-feedback.md

 # Feedback

 In class, we had to share with one another the progress of our webpage and provide feedback.
-My friend had commented on the lack of judgement when it came to composition and positioning of my decorative elements, especially
+My friend had commented on the lack of judgement when it came to composition and positioning of my decorative elements, and the lack of consistency n